Posts tagged 'ai'

 On Chopping Wood

 As a kid, I’ve enjoyed stories in which inanimate objects suddenly came to life, either through magic or with the help of science.
 Mary Shelley’s Frankenstein, for example.
 Or that old Jewish myth of the Golem: A figure, formed of clay, is brought to life by a Rabbi in order to liberate the holy man of his most tedious chores.
 No more cooking, cleaning, chopping wood, or carrying water.
+More time instead for leisure, study, and prayer.
+But, as with Frankenstein’s monster, that endeavor doesn’t end well for either of them: The Golem eventually turns against its creator in a fury of destructive violence—before finally being shut down.

 Read more →